Designing an investment portfolio involves creating a policy to fit your needs based on investment goals, risk tolerance, and time horizon.

 How comfortable you are with investing?
 Are you a cautious investor, or are you willing to take risks?
 What is your time frame for investing?
 Finally, determine what types of investments will best help you work toward your goals.

-For more information on this topic, see Designing an Investment Portfolio.
+For more information on this topic, see Managing an Investment Portfolio.

 Once you have settled on a policy that reflects your attitudes to pursue your goals, the subsequent selection of a portfolio of investments (the actual buying and selling) is essential.